 The Pilgrims Restaurant is proud to be one of only five restaurants to be shortlisted by Taste of the West for the title of Best Restaurant in 2014.

-Welcome to The Pilgrims Restaurant site, in which we will try to give you a glimpse of what awaits, should you visit.
+Welcome to The Pilgrims Restaurant site, in which we will try to give you a glimpse of what awaits whether you come to dine with us or to stay awhile.
 So, are you sitting comfortably?
 Let me tell you a very short story.